maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Events and Queues

-Events can be used to durably capture a request for an operation.
-This increases availability by allowing an operation to resume after a component has failed.
+[Event driven architecture](https://martinfowler.com/articles/201701-event-driven.html) is a loosely coupled approach that can increase system resilience by allowing an operation to resume after a component has failed.

-A component consuming messages from a queue can process messages at a steady rate.
+Events can be captured on queues so the consuming component can process messages at a steady rate.
 This rate can be increased by scaling the component, ensuring the rate isn't so high we start overwhelming downstream resources such as databases.

 This pattern introduces some complications to be aware of